 This is compensation for your inability to continue earning money in the future.
 For instance, if you suffer permanent disability or disfigurement, you may not be able to resume work.
 While calculating your loss of earning capacity, the court may consider your life expectancy and the remaining period to retirement.

 You could also seek compensation for property damage, including vehicle damage.
 You can also claim damages for other properties like laptops and phones damaged in the accident.

 Unlike economic damages that are easy to express in monetary terms, non-economic damages mainly depend on the judge’s discretion.
 Some of the non-economic damages that you can claim in a personal injury lawsuit are:

 The court may award punitive damages in certain personal injury lawsuits.
 These damages apply if the judge feels that the party at fault was extremely negligent and needs punishment above the standard damages awarded.
-According to Florida law, punitive damages apply if the defendant intentionally inflicted damages on the victim or engaged in extremely reckless behavior.
+According to Florida law, punitive damages apply if the defendant intentionally or recklessly inflicted damages on the victim or engaged in extremely reckless behavior.

 Damages like lost wages and property damages are often easy to calculate.
 However, non-economic damages like loss of consortium are not always easy to calculate.
-You would need the help of an experienced personal injury attorney to determine the extent of non-economic damages.
+You will need the help of an experienced personal injury attorney to determine the extent of non-economic damages.
 In most cases, defendants are unwilling to accept fault.
 However, an attorney can help you to navigate the complexities of Florida’s personal injury law.
 At Shrader Law, PLLC, our experienced personal injury attorneys will evaluate your case and help you seek the compensation you deserve.